-The 2013 Awards of Achievement nomination process will open March 1, 2014.
+The Awards of Achievement nomination process is now open!

 Any ABA YLD Young Lawyer Affiliated Organization affiliated under Articles 3.1 (a) or 3.1 (b) of the ABA YLD Bylaws is eligible.
 For more information on Affiliate eligibility, see the ABA YLD Bylaws.

-In completing your application(s), be sure to read the General Rules (available 3/1/14) carefully.
+In completing your submission(s), be sure to read the General Rules and intructions (located on the right) carefully.

-Affiliates may submit only one nomination in each of the five categories for a maximum of five nominations.
+Affiliates may submit only one (1) project in each of the following categories: Single Project/Service to the Public; Single Project/Service to the Bar; Diversity and Newsletter projects for a maximum of four (4) submissions excluding the comprehensive category.
 Failure to comply with this rule may result in disqualification from consideration.

-Projects contained within the Comprehensive nomination must be submitted separately for consideration in the Single Project, Minority, or Newsletter categories.
+Projects contained within your Comprehensive submission must be submitted separately for consideration in the Single Project, Diversity, or Newsletter categories.

 American Bar Association/Young Lawyers Division